The Real Cost of Machine Translation or not to machine, that is the question.

 So, what now?

 The answer is simple.
-The key to top quality translations are PEOPLE.
+The key to top quality translations is PEOPLE.
 Human translations are done by real people who are native speakers of the languages they translate into.
 They often work as a team to translate, proofread, quality check and deliver translations, a process that ensures accuracy, consistency and above all quality.
-A team of translator and proofreader may debate together which word to use in any given translation, ensuring there is dialogue and correction as the project progresses.
+A team of translators and proofreaders may debate together which word to use in any given translation, ensuring there is dialogue and correction as the project progresses.
 Human translation teams translate documents, websites or campaigns in their entirety, which means phrases and words are reviewed in context.
 In addition, the documents are interpreted within the appropriate cultural parameters and adapted accordingly, so that the translations sound natural in the target language.

 While most translators use CAT tools, aka translation software, it is mainly for building glossaries and translation memories for each specific client.
 Translation memory captures ways you have said things in the past and applies that knowledge to new documents.
-In this way translation agencies help you localize your translations, keep up-to-date on the latest changes in language use, and help you remain cost-effective.
-This approach leverages technology, but makes sure that we do not end up like the poor people on the tower of Babel.
+In this way, translation agencies help you localize your translations, keep up-to-date on the latest changes in language use, and help you remain cost-effective.
+This approach leverages technology but makes sure that we do not end up like the poor people on the tower of Babel.

 The moral of the story?
 Since AI is the intelligence exhibited by machines or software and language is a living thing that changes constantly, human supervision and input are required to ensure that your translations are accurate, culturally appropriate, and adapted to the target audience, in other words, that you are exchanging ideas and communicating effectively with other people.
 While human translation may be a bit more expensive than machine translations, the investment is well worth it.
 As in fashion, viticulture, the culinary arts and many other fine crafts, it is once again that human touch that ultimately makes the difference.